MoutonGrognon/robot-game-lua/README.md

   - `spawn_delay = 10` : The delay between 2 waves of spawns.
   - `spawn_count = 5` : The number of robots spawned for each team for each wave of spawns.
   - `robot_hp = 50` : The maximum number of Health Points of a robot.
-  - `attack_range = 1` : The maximum distance to another bot for an attack to be valid.
   - `attack_damage` : The min and max damage dealt by an attack : - `min = 8` : the minimum - `max = 10` : the maximum
   - `suicide_damage = 15` : The damage dealt by a suicide.
   - `collision_damage = 5` : The damage dealt by a collision.